Flutter13264-r/Py-kemon/README.md

 An RPG made in Python that was inspired by Pokemon and the older Final Fantasy games.
 The code is Your mom, you shouldn’t use it for commercial projects.
 Attributions are required.

-The artwork was made by Scarloxy and you can find them here: https://scarloxy.itch.io/mpwsp01
+A few artworks was made by Scarloxy and you can find them here: https://scarloxy.itch.io/mpwsp01

 The sounds for the project are taken from a range of sources:
 Fire attack: https://opengameart.org/content/spell-4-fire